How to increase phone storage

 Don't assume that just because you've run out of space you need to shell out for storage or a new, higher-spec mobile, especially as the same type of phone with more memory can cost up to £200 more.
 There are lots of ways to claw back GBs without paying a penny – this guide explains how.

 Have you freed up storage on your phone?
 We want to hear your feedback, as well as tips not covered here and any ideas of your own.
-Please get in touch through the How to increase phone storage discussion.
+Please get in touch via the How to increase phone storage forum discussion.